 2. The practice of magic (as defined above)

 3. The practice of magic (as defined above) performed in conformity with a will other than God's

 4. The practice of magic (as defined above) for harmful purposes

-(1. and 2. above are generally the views of those who call themselves witches and there is a great deal of crossover, most believing that witchcraft is a combination in differing proportions, whereas 3. and 4. are generally the views of non-practitioners of witchcraft, 3 being what I call the "Church View" and 4. the "Lay View" - though the Lay View is now beginning (at last!) to encompass 1. & 2.)
+(1. and 2. above are generally the views of those who call themselves witches and there is a great deal of crossover, most believing that witchcraft is a combination in differing proportions, whereas 3. and 4. are generally the views of non-practitioners of witchcraft, 3. being what I call the "Church View" and 4. the "Lay View" - though the true Lay View of Witchcraft is now beginning (at last!) to encompass 1. & 2.)

 Magic (as defined above) is a non-physical manipulation of reality (whatever "reality" is!) and has no inherant morality, any morality comes the intent behind the magical act - one can work magic to help or to harm, the magical act of and in itself is ambivalent to the intent.

 Virtually ALL religions utilise magic as a technique - eg Transubstantiation in Catholicism IS an act of magic but ALL "church magic" is exclusively performed in conformity with God's will - or at least that particular religion's perception of God's will and thats how many churches officialy describes witchcraft - an act of magic performed in conformity with a will other than God's ... also worth noting that "Church Magic" is usually performed only by Priests who intercede with Deity on behalf of the congregation